MikeR94/CI-Project-Portfolio-3/README.md

 # Credits
 ### Content

-* The responsive preview image at the top of the README.md came from [Techsini](https://techsini.com/multi-mockup/index.php)
+* The responsive preview image at the top of the README.md came from [Techsini](https://techsini.com/multi-mockup/index.php).
-* The favicon came from [Favicon](https://favicon.io/)
+* The questions for the Formula 1 Quiz came [WeLoveQuizzes](https://www.welovequizzes.com/formula-1-quiz-questions-and-answers/), [Express](https://www.express.co.uk/sport/f1-autosport/1277159/F1-quiz-questions-and-answers-trivia), [FreePubQuiz](http://www.freepubquiz.co.uk/F1-quiz.html) and [Quiz-Questions](https://quiz-questions.uk/f1-quiz/).
+I also added questions of my own.
+* Information stored within [Google Sheets](https://www.google.co.uk/sheets/about/) that is presented to the user was from [AutoSport](https://www.autosport.com/f1/news/everything-we-know-about-the-2022-formula-1-season-drivers-cars-tracks-more/6868204/), [Racing Statistics](https://www.racing-statistics.com/en/f1-drivers), [Formula 1](https://www.formula1.com/en/results.html/2021/races.html) and [Wikipedia](https://en.wikipedia.org/wiki/Main_Page).

 ### Media
-* The photos were compressed using [Compressor](https://compressor.io/)
+* The photos were compressed using [Compressor](https://compressor.io/).
+* The Formula 1 background image came from [WallPaperBat](https://wallpaperbat.com/f1-race-tracks-wallpapers).
+* The computer image that contains the terminal came from [Pngall](https://www.pngall.com/wp-content/uploads/4/LCD-Computer-Monitor-PNG-Image.png).
+* The favicon image came from [encrypted-tbn0](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTjtOmemr76GOUK79y3itlIDr5bYfWiS-F2xixdV1qg4e9WI8POOvZ0TV06TKCmL7zE3Ko&usqp=CAU) and then turned into a favicon by [Favicon](https://favicon.io/).

 ### Code
 * When first deciding that I wanted to make an F1 Quiz, I simply googled "How can I create a quiz game in Python?".
 This incredible article by [Brock Byrd](https://brockbyrdd.medium.com/) gave me the foundations I needed to begin creating my quiz.
 I used the foundations of his [Article](https://brockbyrdd.medium.com/creating-a-multiple-choice-quiz-in-python-terminal-1c46123b86d5) and then heavily modified it by adding multiple different features, one of which was allowing the user to select a difficulty.